 Never Again

-Seventy years later, in Geneva in September 2018, Adama Dieng — the UN Special Adviser on the Prevention of Genocide — spoke at a commemoration marking the anniversary of the Convention.
-His assessment was blunt: the often quoted sentiment of “never again,” he said, had become “time and again.”
+Seventy years after the Convention, in Geneva in September 2018, Adama Dieng — UN Under-Secretary-General and Special Adviser on the Prevention of Genocide — addressed a high-level panel marking its anniversary.
+His assessment was blunt: the often-quoted sentiment of "never again," he said, had become "time and again."
 Forty-five member states had still not ratified the Convention.
-The dataset that follows documents what that failure looks like — and its scope extends beyond genocide alone.
+The dataset that follows documents what that recurrence looks like.

 War is not genocide.
 International law draws a clear distinction, and that distinction matters in courtrooms and treaty texts.
-But to the mother carrying her children across a border, to the family burying its dead in a city reduced to rubble, to the millions living in refugee camps with no prospect of return, the distinction is a nicety.
-The human consequences of armed conflict — death, injury, displacement, the destruction of everything that sustains a life — are the same whether the violence is classified as genocide, civil war, insurgency, or invasion.
+The phrase Never Again, in its origin, addressed genocide and the political conditions that produced it; it did not, in its founding moment, address war as such.
+The dataset that follows widens the frame deliberately.
+To the mother carrying her children across a border, to the family burying its dead in a city reduced to rubble, to the millions living in refugee camps with no prospect of return, the legal classification is a nicety.
+The human consequences of armed conflict — death, injury, displacement, the destruction of everything that sustains a life — are largely the same whether the violence is classified as genocide, civil war, insurgency, or invasion.
 For that reason, this dataset records not only genocidal acts but all significant armed conflicts and their effects on human beings since 1945.
+The widening is intentional.
+It is not complete.

 What this data shows